ArbenKqiku/arbenkqiku.github.io/_posts/2024-03-29-kafka-streaming-end-to-end-pipeline.md

 *.json
 ```

-Currently, we've only created a dataset on BigQuery.
+Currently, we've only created a dataset in BigQuery.
 To begin streaming data, we need to create a table.
 So, let's start by pushing some mock streaming data to a new table.
 Open a new python file and paste this code:

 ```python
 import io